 Is it edible art or just your favorite sushi roll?
 With good sushi, it’s sometimes hard to tell.

 Misaki Sushi & Bar is a great Japanese restaurant to explore if you’re headed downtown.
-Check out its most popular rolls like the hammer roll: shrimp tempura, snow crab, avocado, yellowtail, unagi, tuna and two secret sauces topped with scallions and masago (fish roe).
+Check out its most popular rolls like the hammer roll: shrimp tempura, snow crab, avocado, yellowtail, unagi, tuna, and two secret sauces topped with scallions and masago (fish roe).
 Enjoy other offerings like udon noodles in soup or gourmet boats for larger parties.

-For another uniquely Japanese experience, Domo Japanese Sushi Bar and Grill has a little bit of something for everyone.
-Located in Lincoln Center, Domo is the newest Japanese restaurant to open in Stockton.
-The interior is an impressive 8,000 square feet of teppanyaki grills, cozy booths and a bar/lounge area.
+For another uniquely Japanese experience, Domo Japanese Sushi Bar and Grill in Lincoln Center has a little bit of something for everyone.
+The interior is an impressive 8,000 square feet of teppanyaki grills, cozy booths, and a bar/lounge area.
 Teppanyaki is a style of Japanese cooking that includes mixed meats or fish with vegetables cooked on a hot steel plate in the center of the dining table.
 This unique culinary experience is great for parties or fun family events.

 Papa Urb’s Grill in downtown Stockton is Filipino food with a twist.
 Expect to see all your favorite dishes like lumpia, Filipino-style spring rolls, and sinigang (sweet and sour soup), as well as less traditional tastes like adobo quesadillas and Papa Urb’s fried chicken wings in signature sauce.
 After the success of its first restaurant in Tracy, the second shop opened in Stockton’s lively downtown.
 Today, if you’re craving flavors of the Philippines and don’t want to break the bank, Papa Urb’s Grill is the best place to eat.

 Take a deep breath.
 If it smells like something is fermenting, that’s because it is.
 Korea’s most notorious side dish, kimchi (fermented cabbage with seasoning), is the centerpiece of so many wonderful tastes and aromas inside Seoul Soon Dubu.
 Located along Stockton’s Miracle Mile, Seoul Soon Dubu is a fully interactive food performance, and you’ve got a front-row ticket.
 Here, food is made to order and most of it you cook yourself.
 Traditional Korean BBQ is cooked at the table.
-Beef, pork or chicken is grilled and served along with several tiny sides like pickled radish, hot peppers and kimchi.
+Beef, pork, or chicken is grilled and served along with several tiny sides like pickled radish, hot peppers, and kimchi.
 Come here to enjoy an exaggerated meal spread out over a few hours.
 Pop open some soju and you’ve got yourself a party!